yl2811-cmd/Showheel/wwwroot/story-engl.md

 ### Iris Hollow (West side of Basin, Coast, Apex Hub, ~120k)

-**Sensory Priorities** — First smell (salt + hay), then see (wheat field + horizontal view without cliffs), then sense (sound map fails).
+**Sensory Priorities** — First smell (salt + hay), then look (wheat field + horizontal view without cliffs), then sense (sound map fails).
 See §1.3 for details.
-Anna-specific: Growing up in the canyon, it took her half a day to recalibrate on her first visit—the sound didn't bounce back, it just dissipated.
-The chord of Iris Hollow isn't an echo, but the speed difference of the wind in the wheat fields + the low-frequency baseline of the ocean.
+Anna-specific: Growing up in the canyon, it took her half a day to recalibrate on her first visit—the sound didn't bounce back, it just drifted away.
+The chord in Iris Hollow isn't an echo, but the speed difference of the wind in the wheat fields + the low-frequency baseline of the ocean.

-**Key figures** — Aunt Flour (soup + bacteria), the old man (six-year relationship, P-10 perception direction shift).
+**Key figures** — Aunt Flour (soup + starter culture), the old man (six-year relationship, P-10 perception direction shift).

 **Anna's Connections** — She first came here independently at the age of 14.
 She has visited 2-3 times since then.
 The origin of acoustic recalibration.